This article is presented by

 A company that can gain and own these 4 mindsets has no excuse not to change, improve and innovate.
 A team mastering these 4 mindsets naturally has the necessary qualities to be a team of intrapreneurs.
 It could help you innovate where your competition does not.
 But hurry up.
 Your competition definitely is already innovating.

-At Moabi, we offer workshops to help teams acquire these reflexes and mindsets, and we offer practical tools to support them.
-If you’re curious to explore further, get our Survival Toolkit for the Modern Workplace.
+At GoPyrate!, we offer workshops to help teams acquire these reflexes and mindsets, and we offer practical tools to support them.
 Feel free to contact me if you want a conference on this topic in your organization!

 Owner of Primos Populi, partner and coach at Moabi.
 As a former manager, I prefer to use a “people first, the rest will follow” kind of approach.
 My favorite topics are organizational culture, safe work environments, and lowering the center of gravity of the decision making process.
 I cultivate people’s awesomeness.